NZBGet is a cross-platform program which works on many platforms including many POSIX systems.

 You may run configure with additional arguments:

 NZBGet can check and repair downloaded files for you.
-For this purpose it uses library par2 (libpar2), which needs sigc++ on its part.
+For this purpose it uses par2-module (based on par2cmdline) which is integrated into nzbget's source code tree.

 For curses-outputmode you need ncurses or curses on your system.
 If you do not have one of them you can download and compile ncurses yourself.
 Following configure-parameters may be usefull: